With the Premier League campaign completed, Ladbrokes assesses every team's season, giving grades based on expectations and performance.

 Fulham

-Having only finished in the top half of the Premier League once since 2012, Fulham won't have been many peoples' pick for a surprise European challenger, but their stubborn defence and creative frontline have caused problems for a lot of teams this season.
+Having only finished in the top half of the Premier League once since 2012, Fulham won't have been many peoples' pick for a surprise European challenger, but their stubborn defence and creative frontline caused problems for a lot of teams this season.

 A difficult last stretch of the season forced Marco Silva's side to really prove their worth and having spent much of the season in the top half, their 11th place finish might be seen as something of a disappointment.